frostming/findpython/README.md

 In addition, FindPython provides a CLI interface to find python versions:

 ```
-usage: findpython [-h] [-V] [-a] [--resolve-symlink] [-v] [--no-same-file] [--no-same-python] [version_spec]
+usage: findpython [-h] [-V] [-a] [--resolve-symlink] [-v] [--no-same-file] [--no-same-python] [--providers PROVIDERS]

-Find python files in a directory
+                  [version_spec]

+A utility to find python versions on your system

 positional arguments:
   version_spec          Python version spec or name

 options:
   -h, --help            show this help message and exit
   -V, --version         show program's version number and exit
   -a, --all             Show all matching python versions
   --resolve-symlink     Resolve all symlinks
   -v, --verbose         Verbose output
   --no-same-file        Eliminate the duplicated results with the same file contents
   --no-same-python      Eliminate the duplicated results with the same sys.executable
+  --providers PROVIDERS
+                        Select provider(s) to use
 ```

 ## Integration